FBB0/cpswarm/path_planning/swarm-functions/area_division/README.md

 * `area/downsampled` ([nav_msgs/OccupancyGrid](http://docs.ros.org/api/nav_msgs/html/msg/OccupancyGrid.html))
   The area to be divided, downsampled to a lower resolution.
 For visualization purposes, only published if the parameter `visualize` is set to true. -->
 * ` nav_msgs/OccupancyGrid` per robot there exists a robot{i}_grid i for the number of the robot.

+* `geometry_msgs/Point` per robot there exists a point_R{i} i for the number of robots, to publish the starting point.

 <!-- #### Services Called
 * `area/get_rotation` ([cpswarm_msgs/GetDouble](https://cpswarm.github.io/cpswarm_msgs/html/srv/GetDouble.html))